KatAnne/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

 ## Implementation Validation

+**Note:** Verify that your Wild Rydes application has completed building in the Amplify Console before you move on to the next step.

 **:white_check_mark: Step-by-step directions**
 1. Visit `register.html` under your website domain, or choose the **Giddy Up!** button on the homepage of your site.